hideyukiinada/examples/tensorflow/conditional_2.md

 When you use TensorFlow, you build a computational graph first, then call the run method of a tfSession instance to do the actual calculation unless you use it in the eager execution mode.

  This makes it challenging to do what would be a simple task in Python.

- Let's take a look at the below example:
+I recently faced a problem where I need to calculate values based on specific elements within a sample being used as a flag.
+The actual problem I have been working on is more complex, but here is a simplified example:

 <img src="../assets/images/conditional_1.jpg" width="400px">